pkostelnik/hypervlab/README.md

 |$VM = ""| temporary variable for vm creation|

-The Preparation script is easy to enhance for more then the predefined number of VM's.
+The Preparation script is easy to be enhanced for more then the predefined number of VM's.
 In the same way you can also add your ISO Files for the staging.